onlyjazz/flask-docs/docs/flask_and_edc.md

 ###Import Event from EDC
 You can import event from EDC, including all it's CRFs.

-In the Event Definition tab click on the blue **IMPORT EVENT DEFITION FROM EDC** button
+In the Event Definition tab, click on the blue **IMPORT EVENT DEFITION FROM EDC** button.

 ![Screenshot](img/forms/import_event_from_edc.PNG)